 When approaching hydration, you should apply the same three questions you apply to food: What should I drink?
 How much of it?
 And when?

 - The answer to the first question is simple: water, water, water.
-Water has zero calories and is, as mentioned, important to your overall health and well-being.
+Water has zero calories and is, as mentioned, essential to your overall health and well-being.
 Many people do not realize that the soda or juice they are drinking is adding many empty calories to their diet and may be sabotaging their weight loss goals.
 When you really need to switch it up, the best alternatives are zero-calorie flavored water, non-fat or reduced-fat milk, unsweetened tea, and diet soda.

 - As for how much, the Institute of Medicine recommends that men consume three liters (about 13 cups) and women consume 2.2 liters (about 9 cups) of total beverages a day.
 When you exercise, you need to drink more water.
 Read this helpful handout for guidelines on how to stay properly hydrated when exercising.
 Other factors that influence recommended water intake include environment, illness, and breastfeeding.
 Talk to your doctor if you one of these factors applies to you.